Do’s and Don’ts of Asking Someone Out!

 I find dating and mating rituals of the human species fucking fascinating, don’t you?

-Now, happily involved with Manfriend thanks to some matchmaking and brutal honesty, I now just shamelessly observe other people’s dating lives*.
+I just shamelessly observe other people’s dating lives*.
 It’s daytime television, but in real life.
 What is my favorite thing to watch is how it takes FOREVER for people to take action upon liking someone.

 Which I get.
-There are few things more terrifying than asking out a person you like.
-For one thing, you put yourself in a very vulnerable position.
-You’re saying “HEY – I’D DO YOU” in a more politically correct way.
-Second, it’s possible they don’t feel the same way (for whatever reason) and that’s always shit.
+There are few things more terrifying than asking someone out.
+Especially if you really like them; you put yourself in a very vulnerable position.
+You’re basically saying “HEY – I’D DO YOU,” but less blunt .
+Second, it’s possible they don’t feel the same way (for whatever reason) That’s always shit.
 We want the people we like to like us back.

-But, asking out a person you like is also really awesome.
+But, asking someone out is also really awesome.
 A) You teach yourself it’s good to ask for what you want B) you give someone else a huge compliment by showing them you think they are so

 doable lovely that you are willing to ask them out, and C) …they could say ‘yes’.

 slut dating LIFE experience, I figured out a few do’s and don’ts to keep in mind when you like someone and thinking of ‘pursuing them’ (in a non-restraining order kind of way).

 - Do not rush things like you’re some sort of Belieber Tween who’s spotted a Bieber look-a-like.** Dip your toes in the potential swimming pool before you dive in.
 Get to know the guy or girl in front of you first, beyond their great hair or their beautiful eyes.

 - Pay attention to how they respond to you.
 Now is the best time to keep your antennae out for social cues.
 Nothing you need a decoder or analysis team for, just the simple things.
 Eye contact, smiles, interest in your life, body language, stuff like that.
 See if it feels like there is something there.